An object representing the location, size, movement, and force of a touch occurring on the screen.

 A touch object also contains a timestamp indicating when the touch occurred, an integer representing the number of times the user tapped the screen, and the phase of the touch in the form of a constant that describes whether the touch began, moved, or ended, or whether the system canceled the touch.

 A touch object persists throughout a multi-touch sequence.
-Never retain a touch object when handling an event.
-If you need to keep information about a touch from one touch phase to another, copy that information from the touch.
+You may store a reference to a touch while handling a multi-touch sequence, as long as you release that reference when the sequence ends.
+If you need to store information about a touch outside of a multi-touch sequence, copy that information from the touch.